 1. The SMF triggers the Number of PDU Sessions per network slice availability check and update procedure for the network slices that are subject to NSAC at the beginning of a PDU Session Establishment procedure (clause 4.3.2.2.1 and clause 4.3.2.2.2) and as a last step of successful PDU Session Release procedure (clause 4.3.4.2 and clause 4.3.4.3).

-2. The SMF sends Nnsacf_NumberOfPDUsPerSliceAvailabilityCheckAndUpdate_Request message to the NSACF.
+2. The SMF sends Nnsacf_NSAC_NumOfPDUsUpdate_Request message to the NSACF.
 The SMF includes in the message the S-NSSAI for which the number of PDU Sessions per network slice update is required and the update flag which indicates that the number of PDUs established on the S-NSSAI is to be increased if the procedure is triggered at the beginning of PDU Session Establishment procedure or indicates that the number of PDU Sessions on the S-NSSAI is to be decreased if the procedure is triggered at the end of PDU Sessions Release procedure.

 3. The NSACF updates the current number of PDU Sessions established on the S-NSSAI, i.e. increase or decrease the number of PDU Sessions per network slice based on the information provided by the SMF in the update flag parameter.